Angela Benedetto, Ph.D.

 Or: “We don’t have the money.”
 Or: “We’re too busy and beside it means retraining the teachers.”

-Also: “We’d love to do it but the board or legislature won’t support it.”
+Also: “We’d love to do it but the board won’t support it.”
 Or: “We don’t have the resources to implement it properly even if we had the money for the books, videos, games, etc. And it’s a big deal because we need different programs for different grades.”

 Also: “We can’t so disrupt the kids when they are already overloaded with studying and learning to tests so we can meet our federal and state goals.”
 Etc.